University of Mississippi Medical Center's Center for Telehealth

 - Need: Many rural areas in Mississippi lacked adequate access to specialty healthcare services such as emergency medicine, stroke neurology, pediatric specialists and psychiatrists.
-Mississippi's health and economic future depended on the implementation of an innovative, culturally-appropriate, community-based effort to improve health outcomes.

 - Intervention: The University of Mississippi Medical Center created the Center for Telehealth to deliver quality specialty services through telehealth video conferencing and remote monitoring tools to the underserved areas of Mississippi.